Toeplitz minors and specializations of skew Schur polynomials: Abstract

 \section{Abstract}

-We express minors of Toeplitz matrices of finite and large dimension, including the case of symbols with Fisher-Hartwig singularities, in terms of specializations of symmetric functions.
-By comparing the resulting expressions with the inverses of some Toeplitz matrices, we obtain explicit formulas for a Selberg-Morris integral and for specializations of certain skew Schur polynomials.
+We express minors of Toeplitz matrices of finite and large dimension in terms of symmetric functions.
+Comparing the resulting expressions with the inverses of some Toeplitz matrices, we obtain explicit formulas for a Selberg-Morris integral and for specializations of certain skew Schur polynomials.

 \textbf{Keywords:} Toeplitz minor, skew Schur polynomial, Fisher-Hartwig singularity, Toeplitz inverse.